splunk/public-o11y-docs/gdi/opentelemetry/components.rst

    * - :ref:`fluentd-receiver` (``fluentforward``)
      - Runs a TCP server that accepts events through the Fluentd Forward protocol.
      - Logs
+   * - :ref:`haproxy-receiver` (``haproxy``)
+     - Generates metrics by polling periodically the HAProxy process through a dedicated socket or HTTP URL.
+     - Metrics
    * - :ref:`host-metrics-receiver` (``hostmetrics``)
      - Generates system metrics from various sources.
 Use this receiver when deploying the Collector as an agent.
      - Metrics